Independent Assurance Initiative · Est. 2026

 Look-back window implemented as 12 months; specification required 24 months.
 Resubmission required.

 No evidence of misconduct was identified.
-The error arose from a specification-to-implementation gap between the model documentation and the production code — a class of error that is invisible to any review mechanism that does not externally examine the code against the specification.
+The error arose from a specification-to-implementation gap — a class of error invisible to any review mechanism that does not independently examine the code against the specification.

 Integrity score: 72 / 100 · Methodological concerns